andylvua/myshell/README.md

 > **Note**
 >
-> For installation instructions, please refer to official documentation.
+> For installation instructions, please refer to the official documentation.

 ### Compilation